 This is the 2nd tutorial in our SoapUI web service testing tutorial series.

-For all our tutorials the focus will be on core features of the original SoapUI and Pro version.
+For all our tutorials, the focus will be on the core features of the original SoapUI and Pro version.

-SoapUI provides drag and drops options for creating test suites, test steps and test requests to build complex test scenarios without writing any background scripts.
-Once a project is created, then we can add test suites under it.
-Test suite includes test steps and test requests based on the services.
+SoapUI provides drag and drop options for creating test suites, test steps and test requests to build complex test scenarios without writing any background scripts.
+Once a project is created, we can then add test suites under it.
+The test suite includes test steps and test requests based on the services.

-A project can be used several times for smoke testing and functional testing.
-If we need any test suites for other projects, SoapUI offers the feature called cloning which enables us to duplicate existing test suites and put them into other projects.
+The project can be used several times for smoke testing and functional testing.
+If we need any test suites for other projects, SoapUI offers a feature called cloning which enables us to duplicate existing test suites and put them into other projects.

-SoapUI also provides options for test debugging that lets us watch the test execution step by step.
+SoapUI also provides options for test debugging that lets us look at the test execution step by step.
 With the help of SoapUI, we can also perform data driven testing within a short period of time.
-All of these are going to be addressed in greater detail later.
+All of this will be addressed in greater detail later.

 With the SoapUI family tools, we can protect applications by executing Test Generator, SQL Injection and XML Bomb methods.
 Test Generator is a SoapUI Pro feature.
 It helps to create complete vulnerability test suites.